raet-94/conn_docdb/README.md

-# conn_docdb
-A connection to a docdb using an ec2 ssh tunnel
+# Connection to a DocumentDB using an EC2 for a ssh tunnel

 To connect to a DocumentDB database outside from de VPC in which is created  , you need to create an EC2 instance in the same vpc this will be used to create a ssh tunnel to the DocumentDB.

-## -ssh to EC2
+## -Ssh to EC2
 First you need to  connect to the  EC2 instance and download the .pem for your DocumentDB instance for this you will need to type

 ssh -i "<Ec2.pem>" user@<PublicDNS(IPv4)>